DanielCiccC/DanielCiccC.github.io/FINM3406/notes/lecture3.md

 #### Management Risk
 - Most investments rely on management to keep space let and maintained.
 - The rate of return that the investor earns can depend on the competency of the management
-    - NOTE: the quality of the management will dircetly impact its performance and potential litigation and liabilities
+    - NOTE: the quality of the management will directly impact its performance and potential litigation and liabilities
     - e.g. outsourced the management of supermarket to a bad management company and the property is never cleaned, more susceptible to TP accidents, e.g.

 #### Interest Rate Risk
 - Changes in interest rates will affect the price of all securities and investments.
 - Real estate tends to be highly levered, thus, rate of return earned by equity investors can be affected by changes in interest rates.
-  - rates go up, proeprty prices go back
+  - rates go up, property prices go back
   - Residential real estate is opposing this trend - should have stabilised -> supply not keeping uop with demand
 #### Legislative Risk
 - Real estate is subject to numerous regulations such as tax laws, rent control, zoning and other restrictions imposed by government.
 - Changes in legislation can adversely affect the profitability of an investment - especially for new development.
-  - NOTE: legislation impacts property, zoning, envrionmental heritage.
+  - NOTE: legislation impacts property, zoning, environmental heritage.
 Dealing with three layers of government
   - State reserves rights with respect to property law
   - Local government have delegated the laws of town planning
   - Council makes decisions about planning that impacts peoples lives